ditlef9/python-nextjs-postgresql-devsecops-gcp/what-version/README.md

 ---

-## 📦 2 Python Utils and Functions
+## ☁️ 5 Configure Google Cloud Infrastructure

 ---

+## ⚡ 6 Configure CI/CD with Github Actions

+---

+## 🕒 7 Setup a Google Cloud Scheduler

+---

+## 💻 8 Implementing Check for New Versions

+---

+## ✉️ 9 Implementing Email Message if There Are New Version

+---

-## 🖥️ 3 Running the Finished What Version Locally
+## 🖥️ 10 Running the Finished What Version Locally

 **1. Clone the repository**